Canada pledges aid for Haiti following international community meeting

-Canada pledges aid for Haiti following international community meetingMonday, January 24, 2022
+Canada pledges aid for Haiti following international community meetingSunday, January 23, 2022

 |

-PORT-AU-PRINCE, Haiti (CMC) — The Government of Canada has pledged millions of dollars to the Government of Haiti to assist the French-speaking Caricom nation with security and other projects.
+PORT AU PRINCE, Haiti, CMC – The Government of Canada has pledged millions of dollars to Haiti to assist the French speaking Caribbean Community (Caricom) nation with security and other projects.

 Also present were foreign ministers from more than a dozen countries — including the United States, France and Mexico — and United Nations representatives.